Fees, Payments, Scholarships and LoansIf this does not answer your query, then please e-mail the Fees Office: firstname.lastname@example.org

 Can a sponsor pay my fees?

-If you are being sponsored you will need to bring a confirmation letter from them with you when you come to enrol or e-mail it before enrolment to firstname.lastname@example.org.
+If you are being sponsored you will need to bring a confirmation letter from your sponsor with you when you come to enrol or e-mail the confirmation before enrolment to email@example.com.
 Sponsorship is accepted from a funding body or government organisation.
 The Sponsorship Confirmation Letter should confirm that the tuition fees will be paid for the relevant academic year and should give the name, address and contact details of the person to be contacted for payment.
 If your sponsor does not pay, you are responsible for paying your fees.

 I am applying for a Canadian Loan where can I send my form for completion by SOAS?